 We’ve integrated environmental criteria across our supplier sourcing, contracting, and performance management processes.
 We expect suppliers to commit to climate action by establishing their greenhouse gas emissions baseline no later than the end of 2022 and set a greenhouse gas reduction target in line with SBTi guidance by the end of 2025.

 We’re also excited to help found Energize, a first-of-its-kind collaboration between 10 global pharmaceutical companies to engage suppliers in decarbonization of the pharmaceutical value chain through renewable energy procurement.
-The program, which is designed and delivered by Schneider Electric, enables pharmaceutical suppliers to learn more about renewable energy adoption and contracting.
+The programme, which is designed and delivered by Schneider Electric, enables pharmaceutical suppliers to learn more about renewable energy adoption and contracting.
 In practice, this means giving suppliers—who may not otherwise have the internal resources or expertise available—the opportunity to participate in the market for power purchase agreements.